On the density of rational points on rational elliptic surfaces: Root number

 \subsection{Definition and motivation}

 The root number of an elliptic curve $E$ is expressed as the product of the local factors where $p$ runs through the finite and infinite places of $\Q$, $W_p(E)\in\{\pm1\}$ and $W_p(E)=+1$ for all $p$ except a finite number of them.
 The \emph{local root number of $E$ in $p$}, $W_p(E)$, is defined in terms of the epsilon factors of the Weil-Deligne representations of $\Q_p$ (see \cite{Del} and \cite{Tat}).
-Rohrlich \cite{Rohr} gives an explicit formula for the local root numbers in terms of the reduction of the elliptic curve $E$ at a prime $p\not=2,3$.
+Rohrlich \cite{Rohr} gives an explicit formula for the local root numbers in terms of the reduction of the elliptic curve $E$ at a prime $p\not=2,3$ and at $p=2,3$ in case $E$ is semi-stable.
 Halberstadt \cite{Halb} gives tables (completed by Rizzo \cite{Rizz}) for the local root number at $p=2,3$ according to the coefficients of $E$.
-Remark moreover that we always have $W_\infty(E)=-1$.
+Moreover we always have $W_\infty(E)=-1$.

 The root number is hypothetically equal to the sign $W(E)\in\{\pm1\}$ of the conjectural functional equation of $L(E,s)$ the $L$-function of $E$ :